 The draft policy balances the commitment to give the widest possible access to data for independent scrutiny with the need to protect personal data as well as legitimate commercially confidential information.

 The Agency received more than 1,000 comments from an unprecedented range of stakeholders during the public consultation.
 The Agency will continue to work with stakeholders, including industry, academia and civil society organisations, to further clarify and fine-tune the proposed rules to achieve the broadest possible consensus.
 This work will be guided by a set of key principles agreed by the Agency’s Management Board on 12 December 2013.
-The policy and an implementation plan will be discussed at the March 2014 Management Board meeting.
+The policy was discussed at the March 2014 Management Board meeting.
+The final policy and an implementation plan will be presented to the Management Board for endorsement at its June 2014 meeting.

 For more information on the development of the policy, see publication and access to clinical-trial data: an inclusive development process.